Refacta AI (REFACTA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Refacta AI Historical Price

-According to the latest data gathered on Refacta AI live price page, the current price of Refacta AI is 0.03714USD.
+According to the latest data gathered on Refacta AI live price page, the current price of Refacta AI is 0.03528USD.
 The circulating supply of Refacta AI(REFACTA) is

 In the past 24 hours, Refacta AI has shown a price movement of